CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 # Grade Manager

-A lot of our artifacts and commits are in another branch called, Ez-Gradr.
+A lot of our artifacts and commits for the first sprint are in another branch called, Ez-Gradr.
 When looking for our artifacts please check there.

-## Sprint 1 Features
+## Sprint 2 Features
 * Jon Pierre
   * Course GUI -> courseScene.java
   * Scene visuals include information about a course.
 Consists of tables representing categories (e.g. "test", "quiz") where each category table holds Assignments (e.g. "test 1", "test 2").
 This scene is used on main application stage when user selects a course to edit.